 Other Violations–5-Day Notice to Perform Lease Condition or Quit

 For all other violations other than nonpayment of rent, the landlord must serve a 5-Day Notice to Perform Lease Condition or Quit.

 The tenant has 3 days from receipt of this Notice to remedy the violation.
 Afterwards, the 5-Day Notice of Unlawful Detainer must be served.

 If You Need an Eviction Notice for Nevada, We recommend this Nevada Eviction Notice Kit.
 This has everything you need to do an eviction in Nevada and we’re currently offering it at a special discounted price.

 If the tenant refuses to leave or to cure the lease violation, the landlord must serve the 5-Day Notice of Unlawful Detainer.
 After receiving this Notice, the tenant has only until noon of the 5th full judicial day after the day of service to vacate or file an Answer or Affidavit.
 In lieu of an Answer, the tenant may request that the court delay the eviction for up to 10-days by filing a Motion to Stay.

 Service of Nevada Eviction Notice

-The Notice can be served personally if a witness is present who can attest to the service; by leaving a copy with a person of suitable discretion who is at least 14 years of age along with mailing the notice; by serving the tenant at his or her place of business and duly witnessed; or if none of these can be done, by posting the notice at a conspicuous location at the unit and by mailing it.
+The Notice can be served personally if a witness is present who can attest to the service.
+It can be served by leaving a copy with a person of suitable discretion who is at least 14 years of age along with mailing the notice.
+Also by serving the tenant at his or her place of business and duly witnessed.
+If none of these can be done, by posting the notice at a conspicuous location at the unit and by mailing it.

 Complaint for Summary Eviction